Technology

 payments_api.create_refund(**refund, idempotency_key=run_id)

-• Separate propose vs. execute: models suggest; policy engines decide.
+• Split propose vs. execute: models suggest; policy and approvals decide.

-• Plan for multi-model: routing and fallbacks are now standard ops.
+• Assume multi-model: routing and fallbacks are normal operations now.

 James Okonkwo